CyrilThebault/FUSE-Dynamic-Combination-Sim-Paper/README.md

 This repository allows for the reproduction of results from the paper:

-**"Varying the Combination of Hydrological Models in Time and Space: Towards a More Accurate Representation of Streamflow Across Large Domains"**
+**"Varying the combination of hydrological models in time and space: Toward a more accurate representation of streamflow in large‐sample hydrology."
+(Thébault et al., 2026)**

-*Thébault, C., Knoben, W. J. M., Addor, N., Newman, A.J., Clark, M. P. (2025)*
+Thébault, C., Knoben, W. J. M., Addor, N., Newman, A. J., & Clark, M. P. (2026).
+Varying the combination of hydrological models in time and space: Toward a more accurate representation of streamflow in large‐sample hydrology.
+Water Resources Research, 62, e2025WR042272. https://doi.org/10.1029/2025WR042272

 ## Repository Structure